petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ## Liferay PaaS

-While Liferay Self-Hosted requires Clarity to fully manage their own infrastructure, Liferay PaaS provides cloud-based infrastructure and platform services to simplify the management and scalability of Liferay DXP!
+While Liferay Self-Hosted requires Clarity to fully manage their own infrastructure, Liferay PaaS provides cloud-based infrastructure and platform services to simplify the management and scalability of Liferay DXP.
 This includes:

 * Web Server
 * Backups